TIsForThomas/challenge-four-web-api-quiz/README.md

 # web-api-code-quiz
-a simple multiple-choice timed quiz
+## This is a simple multiple-choice timed quiz that uses jquery and bootstrap to create a functional quiz